rmrodge/certs/README.md

 # certs
-Automate installation of certs.
+Automate installation of certs on Mac.
 Run from directory where certs are located.
-Run as sudo.
+Run as sudo.  ./installCerts.sh